glvnst/txtscan/README.md

 # txtscan

-A small command-line program that reports on general statistics and interesting characters inside a text file.
+A small command-line program that reports on general statistics and interesting characters inside text file(s).

 ## Examples